pbandi2020/Election_Analysis/README.md

 * County that received highest turnoround is **Denver**
 * Winner of the election is **Diana DeGette**

-#### *Summary on missing data point to provide an accurate result*
+#### *Additional data points for future enahancement and what are it's benefits*
 1. To be accurate in determining a winner, the candidate results must be broken by 2 dimensions (county & candidate).
-2. The data provided only has county dimension.
-So we really do not know which state the county is in.
-Adding this data point woudl be a good future enhancement.
-3. Candidate do not contest in multiple counties but, our result by candidate is taking all counties into account.
+2. Candidate do not contest in multiple counties but, our result by candidate is taking all counties into account when determining a winner for Colorado.
 Hence declaring a winner by total registered votes across counties is not a proper way of determining a winner of the elections.
-And not knowing the state associated to the county is another gap in data avaiable to declare a winner.
-4. Fianlly, since we do not know how many registered voters are there is each county, we cannot really determine the percentage of votes recorded.
+3. Fianlly, since we do not know how many registered voters are there is each county, we cannot really determine the percentage of votes recorded.
 In other words **Expected Vs Registered**